Shubham8287/flash/README.md

 ## Design perspective
 1. ### Expection with the server?
-      keeping in mind, we are designing for Humans.
-Average time at which humans respond is 200ms(for us interval b/w consecutive key stokes), So we need to keep this in mind all the time and keep our latency < 200ms always.
-Amozon search recommendation api calls responds in around ~100ms.
+   keeping in mind the fact that we are designing for Humans.
+Average time at which humans respond is 200ms( interval b/w consecutive key stokes), So we need to keep this in mind and keep our latency < 200ms always and.....
+Amazon search recommendation api calls responds in around ~100ms.

 2. ### Where our we storing our dataset (strings which server will recommend)?